• Skip to primary navigation

 • Pure white chocolate - use high quality white chocolate from discs or bars and chop it up into chunks.
 Chocolate chips will be fine too, but they tend to have a higher sugar content and can burn easily.

 • Peppermint extract - you'll use peppermint extract in the peppermint bark and in the cookie dough, although it is optional in the cookie dough.
-If you prefer intense mint flavour, then you can use it in both!
+If you prefer intense mint flavor, then you can use it in both!

 • Candy cane - you'll need 2 regular peppermint candy canes to crush up for the peppermint bark.